SQream/sqream_docs/external_storage_platforms/gcp.rst

 Ingesting Data Using Google Cloud Platform
 ***********************

-Ingesting data using Google Cloud Platform (GCP) requires GCP bucket access configurations.
+Ingesting data using Google Cloud Platform (GCP) requires Google Cloud Storage (GCS) bucket access configurations.
 You may configure BLUE to separate source and destination by granting read access to one bucket and write access to a different bucket.
 Such separation requires that each bucket is individually configured.

 .. contents::
    :local: